Emarekip/TCMBRatesClient/README.md

-# TcmbExchangeRates
+# TCMBRatesClient

-**TcmbExchangeRates** is a .NET library for fetching exchange rates from the Central Bank of Turkey (TCMB).
+**TCMBRatesClient** is a .NET library for fetching exchange rates from the Central Bank of Turkey (TCMB).
 This package simplifies retrieving hourly exchange rate data as XML from the TCMB's official service.

 ---